 In lecture term:

-- The continuity of learning is checked by Entrance Tests at computer laboratories, which is a pass/fail check.
-If a student fails the Entrance Test, he cannot take part in the computer laboratory (in other words his attendance is null).
+- The continuity of learning is checked by Placement Tests at computer laboratories, which is a pass/fail check.
+If a student fails the Placement Test, he cannot take part in the computer laboratory (in other words his attendance is null).

 - The quality of learning is checked by 5 Control Tests (max.
-10 points each) at seminars.
+10 points each) at computer labs.

-- There is no Entrance Test on the first computer laboratory.
+- There is no Placement Test on the first computer laboratory.
 There is no Placement Test on the day of Control Test.

 - Two in-class Midterm Tests will take place during the semester: one in the middle, another in the end of the semester.

 - The student should submit a Project Assignment that requires the application of system and algorithm design, testing, and documentation skills.
 It should be submitted electronically at the course webpage.
 The student must always follow the directions of computer lab Instructor and use the file names, formats, etc. specified in the assignment (if any), or else his/her submission will not be accepted.
 Please note that the Project Assignment or Project Topic Selection Form may not be submitted after the extended deadline and/or by e-mail for any reason!

 The course is finished successfully, if

-- the student is a regular attendant at the lectures, seminars, and computer laboratories; the absence cannot exceed 30% as it is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
-Absence at lectures, seminars and computer laboratories is taken separately.
+- The student is a regular attendant at the lectures, and computer laboratories; the absence cannot exceed 30% as it is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
+Absence at lectures and computer laboratories is taken separately.

 - The three best Control Tests should score at least 40% each; the total points for all taken Control Tests should be at least 20.

 - The sum of two Midterm Test points should be at least 50% of the total possible score for both tests.

 - The Project Assignment is prepared based on the specification, and it is personally accepted by computer lab instructor.
 Furthermore,

 - the full documentation is prepared, and

 - the software is approved by computer lab Instructor at personal defense.

 All of the above conditions must be fulfilled, otherwise the term grade is unsatisfactory.